cryobry/installjrmc/README.md

 * `installJRMC --uninstall`

-    Uninstall MC and its associated services and firewall rules.
-This will **not** remove your media, media library/database, or automated library backup folder.
+    Uninstall MC, services, and firewall rules.
+This will **not** remove your media, media library/database, or library backup folder.

 ## Additional Info